Wrongful Death Lawyers in Tyler and Longview

-Texas law allows the immediate family of a person killed through the fault of others to file a wrongful death claim to seek compensation for their loss.
-Our wrongful death claim attorneys in Tyler and Longview understand that no sum of money will make up for the loss of your loved one.
-But there are good reasons for filing a wrongful death claim.
+As explained further below, Texas law allows the immediate family of a person killed through the fault of others to file what is known as a “wrongful death” claim to seek compensation for their loss.
+Our wrongful death attorneys in Tyler and Longview understand that no amount of money will make up for the loss of your loved one.
+But there are legitimate reasons for nevertheless filing a wrongful death claim.
 Those responsible for your family member’s death should be held accountable.
 Compensation may provide financial security to your family, particularly when a family’s breadwinner is lost.
 And a jury verdict or settlement often gives a family a sense of closure, allowing you to move forward.

 When a family member dies in an accident as a result of the carelessness or negligence of another person, Texas law considers that a wrongful death.

-Wrongful death claims can arise from many types of fatalities, regardless of whether they occur on the job, on the highway, in a recreational setting or from an unsafe product or from substandard health care.
+Wrongful death claims can arise from many different circumstances, regardless of whether they occur on the job, on the highway, in a recreational setting or from an unsafe product or substandard health care.
 Texas laws created wrongful death claims to allow bereaved family members to recover damages under certain circumstances when a parent, spouse or child dies due to the fault of another.

 - Loss of financial support